-However, the messaging service is not without its quirks, and some of them can leave you feeling annoyed.
+However, the messaging service has some quirks that can annoy you.
 Keep scrolling to explore some of them and learn their workarounds.

 One of the best things about iMessage is that your messages travel across your Apple devices, thanks to the sync option.
 But if there’s a syncing issue, it can cause you a lot of distress.

-Some of the reasons why iMessage on Mac not syncing include syncing settings being off after an iOS update, poor Internet connection, using the wrong Apple ID, or the email address you are using with iMessage is not active.
+Some of the reasons why iMessage on Mac not syncing include syncing settings being off after an iOS update, poor Internet connection, using the wrong Apple ID, or the email address you are using with iMessage being inactive.